loda-lang/loda-programs/programs/oeis/list3.md

 * [A332495](http://oeis.org/A332495) ([L14 program](A332495.asm)): a(n-2) = a(n-6) + 5*(1+2*n) with a(0)=0, a(1)=2, a(2)=7, a(3)=15 for n>=4.
 * [A332519](http://oeis.org/A332519) ([L04 program](A332519.asm)): a(n) = 4*(n^2+n-2).
 * [A332756](http://oeis.org/A332756) ([L10 program](A332756.asm)): A loop sequence within Pi.
 Let a(1) = 19.
 For n > 1, a(n+1) is the position of the first occurrence of a(n) after the decimal point in the decimal expansion of Pi.
+* [A333574](http://oeis.org/A333574) ([L15 program](A333574.asm)): Number of  Hamiltonian paths in the n X 2 grid graph which start at any of the n vertices on left side of the graph and terminate at any of the n vertices on the right side.